Check Acceptance Policy

 If the district determines that the evaluation is not needed, the district will provide the parent with a written notice that explains why the child will not be evaluated.
 This written notice will include a statement that informs the parent of their rights if they disagree with the district.
 Additionally, the notice must inform the parent how to obtain a copy of the Notice of Procedural Safeguards - Rights of Parents of Students with Disabilities.

-The designated person to contact regarding options for a child experiencing learning difficulties or a referral for evaluation for special education is the student's campus guidance counselor or Lora Thurston, Coordinator Special Education Services at 682-867-7690.
+The designated person to contact regarding options for a child experiencing learning difficulties or a referral for evaluation for special education is the student's campus guidance counselor or Cindy Brown, Coordinator Special Education Services at 682-867-7690.

 Section 504 of the Rehabilitation Act of 1973 prohibits discrimination against persons with a disability in any program receiving financial assistance.
 It is the policy of the Arlington ISD to comply with all applicable state and federal laws prohibiting discrimination against any person with a disability in any of the programs and practices of the school district.